A Good Girl's Guide to Murder (TV series): Filming

 Filming took place around Bristol and Somerset.
 Locations include the Redcliffe Caves, the Avon Valley Railway car park, Redland, Redmaids' High School, Westbury-on-Trym, and Axbridge.
-Filming on the second series took place in the final week of April 2025 in Axbridge, Somerset.
+Filming for the second series took place in the final week of April 2025 in Axbridge, Somerset.

 Release

-A Good Girl's Guide to Murder was released for streaming on 1 July 2024 on BBC iPlayer in the United Kingdom and in Ireland, Stan in Australia, and ThreeNow in New Zealand.
+A Good Girl's Guide to Murder premiered on 1 July 2024 on BBC iPlayer in the United Kingdom and in Ireland, Stan in Australia, and ThreeNow in New Zealand.
 A terrestrial broadcast on BBC Three began on 10 July 2024, with two episodes being broadcast per week.
-The series was released in Germany on 30 August 2024 on the ZDFmediathek service, while ZDFneo will broadcast two episodes per week beginning from 8 September 2024.
-On 22 April 2024, Netflix announced that the series would be released on its platform on 1 August 2024.
+The series was released in Germany on 30 August 2024 on the ZDFmediathek service, while ZDFneo broadcast two episodes per week beginning from 8 September 2024.
+The series was released on Netflix on 1 August 2024.

+The second series was released on BBC iPlayer and ZDFmediathek on 27 May 2026.
+The third and final series is set to be released in 2027.

 Reception

-Metacritic, which uses a weighted average, assigned a score of 69 out of 100, based on 19 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned a score of 69 out of 100, based on 20 critics, indicating "generally favorable" reviews.

+For the second series, 92% of 13 critics' reviews on Rotten Tomatoes are positive, with an average rating of 7.5/10.
+The website's consensus reads: "A Good Girl's Guide to Murder returns for a darker, more narratively rich season two, weaving a new web of intrigue that Emma Myers embraces with aplomb."